 Quick Fact on the climate of Kathmandu: The highest temperature in Kathmandu ever recorded was 33.5 degrees Celsius in the month of June 2019, according to the Meteorological Forecasting Division.

 Nepal experiences four different seasons.

 Autumn in Nepal starts in September and ends in November.
 It is the best time of year to Travel to Nepal.
-Weather of Nepal in October is perfect to trek around the country as the average daytime temperature are around 20 degree celsius.
+The weather of Nepal in October is perfect to trek around the country as the average daytime temperature are around 20-degree celsius.
 The views are pleasant and tourists get to witness both the cultural and natural aspects of Nepal.
 Autumn is the festive season as the main two festivals of Nepal (Dashain and Tihar) lie in this season.

 The temperature around this season is normal and there are fewer chances for rainfall and snowfall.
-This makes Autumn favorable for trekking and tours around most areas of Nepal.
-The days are warm but not hot and temperatures normally range from 20 °C to -5 °C. The temperature is warm around the day and colder at nights in most trekking areas of the Himalayas.
+This makes Autumn favourable for trekking and tours around most areas of Nepal.
+The days are warm but not hot and temperatures normally range from 20 °C to -5 °C. The temperature is warm around the day and colder at night in most trekking areas of the Himalayas.

 Best Autumn Treks in Nepal

 Everest Base Camp Trek – 15 Days